stedn/solarpunk.blue/_posts/2021-10-09-general-strike-chess.md

 #### Scoring

 As the game is played, a score is tallied by counting how many factories are running at the end of each turn.
 For each column with both factories occupied the Capitalists get 1 point, and for each with at least 1 unoccupied, the Workers get a point.
 Often 2 games will be played, exchanging who is Capitalist and who is Worker.
-If the Worker this case, the player with the hoigher score as Capi
+If the Workers defeat Capitalism both times, then the player with the higher score as Capitalist is the overall winner.

 #### Example Games